aslagle/reactive-table/README.md

 * `label`: String.
 Label to display with the filter box.
 * `fields`: Array.
 Optional array of field keys that this filter should apply to, eg `["firstName", "lastName"]`.
 Default: `[]`, which will use all fields in the table.
 Note that you can't use can't use arrays directly in Spacebars templates - you'll need to write a template helper that returns the array.

+By default, the filters are combined with `$and`, but you can set the operator to `$or` with the `filterOperator` setting.
+Add it to the main reactiveTable settings for client-side collections, or the server-side settings when using server-side filtering and pagination.

 ### Creating your own filter

 For even more customization, you can create your own `ReactiveTable.Filter`: